GabsEdits/gxbs.dev/content/blog/posts/installing-fedora-asahi-remix.md

 comments: giscus
 date: 2024-07-08T11:18:00+02:00
 tags:
-  - tech
+  - Tech
-  - linux
+  - Linux
-  - fedora
+  - Fedora
-  - asahi
+  - Asahi Linux
 ---

 I've used [macOS](./macos-for-web-development.md) ever since I got my new device, which is well over a month now.
 It went pretty great, but I've started to want more and more to go back to my "home" system, which is Linux.
 Before getting my new device, I used [Fedora Workstation](https://fedoraproject.org/workstation/) as my daily driver, and I loved it.
 It was fast, reliable, and it had everything I needed.
 With the temptation of going back to Linux, I had a few options to choose for my distribution: